nadzyah/seatre/README.md

 Make sure that `python3-scapy` is installed on your system: `sudo apt-get install python3-scapy`

-You can either run `hackmeapp.py` from a checkout of the code, or install it like any other python project.
-Keep in mind that a lot of scripts here can be executed only with the root privileges, so you need to run it with sudo.
+You can either run `hackmeapp.py` from a checkout of the code or install it like any other Python project.
+Remember that most of the scripts here can be executed only with the root privileges, so you need to run it with sudo.

 ```bash
 $ sudo pip3 install hackme